There are now more than 1,000 suffixes that can appear after the final dot in your web address, from .ac to .zone.

 Should I use a .com or .co.uk for my website?

 There’s a lot to think about when weighing up the choice between a .com or a .co.uk.
 Picking the wrong top-level domain could seriously harm your company or website’s chances of success, especially if you’re a small business or a start-up.

 If you’re based in Britain and only targeting customers and traffic from this side of the Atlantic, a web address ending in .uk can help you build trust with your target audience.
 Don’t just take our word for it.
-Research from Nominet has found that a whopping 93% of British internet users prefer to frequent websites with a .uk suffix.
+Research from Nominet has found that 73% of consumers rank .UK domain endings as their first preference when looking to buy online.